jecho/ksops-operator/README.md

 ## Testing with Minikube

-Files will be encrypted as such
+Files will be encrypted as such, snippet _ghost_deployment.yaml_

 ```
 apiVersion: mygroup.k8s.io/v1beta1